Mesoscale two-sample testing for networks: Discussion and future work

 \section{Discussion and future work}

-In this paper, we have developed mesoscale two-sample testing methodology for networks.
-These mesoscale tests allow for comparisons at local (individual node pair), intermediate (a subnetwork) and global (full network) scales, for samples of aligned networks.
-Mesoscale questions of interest arise naturally in many applications, and allow the analyst to effectively balance power and localization of two-sample network comparisons.
-We show how, in the presence of low rank or low effective rank structure, information can be shared across the entire network to produce powerful tests that are robust to structural misspecification.
-We prove finite sample type I error control and exact power calculations for Gaussian edge networks, and propose methodology for networks with general exponential family edges, with provable asymptotic type I error control.
+In this paper, we have developed new mesoscale two-sample tests for aligned networks, allowing for comparisons at local (individual node pair), intermediate (a subnetwork) and global (full network) scales.
+Testing at mesoscale allows the analyst to effectively balance power and localization, and we show that in the presence of low rank or low effective rank structure, which has been commonly observed in networks, information from outside the mesoscale hypothesis edge set can used to produce powerful tests that are robust to structural misspecification. \ifjasa \else We prove finite sample type I error control and exact power calculations for Gaussian edge networks, and propose methodology for networks with general exponential family edges, with proven asymptotic type I error control. \fi

-Future directions in theory for this problem could focus on obtaining stronger asymptotic results for general exponential family edges.
-We conjecture that the asymptotic distribution result in Proposition~\ref{prop:wobs2} should still hold when $r$,$c$ and $n$ grow, even for fixed $m$, provided we are in a suitable asymptotic regime.
-Such a result would give a better understanding of test control and power in this more general setting.

-In Appendix~\ref{subsec:fdr}, we discuss further simple modifications to methodology and theory to understand simultaneous mesoscale testing for several hypothesis sets.
-Additional methodological extensions of interest include adjustments for edge dependence or heteroscedasticity, perhaps motivated by nested model comparison procedures for generalized linear mixed models with more flexible covariance structures.
-There is also potential to work with more general non-linear projected null hypotheses, essentially extending the use of linear subspaces to submanifolds of $\mathbb{R}^r$ and $\mathbb{R}^c$.
-Finally, it would be valuable to tailor our mesoscale hypothesis testing methodology to robustly test for equality of positions in latent position models, perhaps by developing a procedure to adaptively learn a suitable set of ``null'' nodes to align the network embeddings.
+In Appendix~\ref{subsec:fdr}, we discuss further modifications to methodology and theory for simultaneous mesoscale testing of several hypothesis sets.
+Extensions of interest include adjustments for edge dependence or heteroscedasticity, perhaps motivated by nested model comparison procedures for generalized linear mixed models with more flexible covariance structures. \ifjasa \else There is also potential to work with more general non-linear projected null hypotheses, essentially extending the use of linear subspaces to submanifolds of $\mathbb{R}^r$ and $\mathbb{R}^c$.
+Finally, it would be valuable to tailor our mesoscale hypothesis testing methodology to robustly test for equality of positions in latent position models, perhaps by developing a procedure to adaptively learn a suitable set of ``null'' nodes to align the network embeddings. \fi